Excluded minors are almost fragile: Preliminaries and the main theorems

+\begin{definition} Let $M$ be a matroid with a $2$-separation $(P,Q)$ where $P$ is a triangle and a triad.
+Then $P$ is an \emph{unstable triple} of $M$. \end{definition}

+Let $N$ be a $3$-connected non-binary matroid, and let $M$ be a connected matroid with $e \in E(M)$ such that $M \del e$ has an $N$-minor.
+By \cref{plusu24}, if $M\del e$ is $3$-connected up to series pairs, but $M$ is not $N$-stable, then $M$ has an unstable triple, which contains $e$.

+Observe also that if $P$ is an unstable triple, then $P-p$ is a series pair in $M \ba p$, for each $p \in P$.

-The next lemma can be proved by a straightforward modification of the proof of Mayhew, Whittle, and Van Zwam in \cite[Theorem 5.12]{mayhew2010stability}.
-The conditions (iv) and (v) of \cite[Theorem 5.12]{mayhew2010stability} are changed from ``$M_B[Z_1]$ and $M_B[Z_2]$ are $3$-connected up to series-parallel classes'' to ``$M_B[Z_1]$ and $M_B[Z_2]$ are $N$-stable'' using Lemma \ref{stableisstable}.
+The next lemma gives sufficient conditions for showing a certain minor of $M$ is not $\mathbb{P}$-representable.
+It can be proved by a straightforward modification of a result of Mayhew, Whittle, and van Zwam \cite[Theorem 5.12]{mayhew2010stability}.
+The conditions (iv) and (v) are changed from ``$M_B[Z_1]$ and $M_B[Z_2]$ are $3$-connected up to series-parallel classes'' to ``$M_B[Z_1]$ and $M_B[Z_2]$ are $N$-stable'', using \cref{stableisstable}.